ssc-spc-ccoe-cei/gcp-documentation/Architecture/Repository Structure.md

 - Deployment repos: two types exists, one to manage Config Sync repos, the other to store infrastructure configurations.
     - `gcp-tier1-configsync` is where the initial `root-sync` object is pointing and is used to manage the root sync objects and versioning of the tier1 infrastructure in sandbox, dev, uat and prod.
     - `gcp-tier1-infra` contains the landing zone configs for dev, uat and prod.
-    - `gcp-sandbox-tier1-infra` contains the landing zone configs for sandbox.
+    - `gcp-sandbox-tier1-infra` contains the landing zone configs for experimentation.
 - `gcp-tools` contains common scripts and pipeline templates used by repos above as a git submodule.
 - `gcp-blueprints-catalog` **private repo** contains SSC specific packages that are used to build a landing zone.